datagrok-ai/public/help/access/databases.md

 #### Output parameters

 Output parameters define how the query output is presented.
 By default, a query's result is returned as a dataframe.
 You can specify a different data type in the output parameter.
+The following types are supported: `int`, `float`, `string`, `bool`, `map`.
 Here's an example from the [Chembl](https://github.com/datagrok-ai/public/tree/master/packages/Chembl) package, where the query returns a string of the semantic type `Molecule`:

 ```sql
 --output: string smiles {semType: Molecule}